alixdecr/RESTSpecIT/README.md

 - `api.name: string` - The name of the RESTful API to execute.
 The name should be followed by `API`, such as `PetStore API`.

-- `api.key: string` - The authentication key used to access the API.
+- `api.key: string` - The authentication string with the key used to access the API.
 If the API does not require a key, leave the value as an empty string.

-- `api.key-param: string` - The name of the query parameter for the API key.
-Usually, the name is `key` or `apiKey`.
+If the API requires the key in a query parameter, write it (e.g. `apiKey=XXXXX`).
+If the API requires the key in a header field, write the header field (e.g. `Authorization: XXXXX`).
+The tool will automatically detect if the string should go in the request URL or in the request headers.

 - `api.rate-limit: integer >= 0` - The amount of seconds to wait between requests sent to the API.
 This is useful if the API has a strict rate limiting.
 If no rate limiting is required, leave the value to 0.